Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 The main disadvantage of a traditional home equity loan is that you have to take the funds all at once, upfront, even if you don’t need all the money yet.
 Also, you can’t change your mind later about how much you want to borrow.

 You could borrow more than your credit limit with a HELOC because you’re making payments during the draw period.
-You can bring your balance down and borrow more before your draw period ends, even if you withdrew the maximum earlier on.
+You could bring your balance down and borrow more before your draw period ends, even if you withdrew the maximum earlier on.
 You can’t do this with a home equity loan.

 Comparing home equity loan options for remodeling